AndrewAkinson/python3-therion-analyzer/README.md

-Another issue concerns the use of capitalisation for keywords (ignored), file names (required on unix systems at least) and survex path itself (by default, forced to lower case by survex).
+Another issue concerns the use of capitalisation for keywords (ignored), file names (required on unix systems at least) and survex path itself (by default, here forced to lower case).
 The parsing algorithm is designed to work around these issues BUT it is assumed that survey path names introduced by begin statements are forced to lower case.
 For keywords, for example, `*Begin` is equally valid